The Queenstown Hill Walk: One of the Best Trails in NZ

 As mentioned, in winter it really is great to wear full waterproof hiking boots as well as an extra jumper so you can stand the cold when you reach the top!

 As far as the trail goes it is all pretty safe for all ages.
 One thing to mention is the poisonous mushrooms around the area.
 One, in particular, has a beautiful red bulb.
-These may look pretty but they are poisonous to both humans and pets.
+These may look pretty but they are poisonous to both humans and dogs (you can take dogs on the trail.)

 The Queenstown Hill walking track is one of the best free day hikes around Queenstown.
-The views mixed with the accessibility and the rather short length make it great for everyone.
+The views mixed with the accessibility and the rather short length of the trail make it a great option for everyone.
 Please do yourself a favor and visit this beautiful place and check out the stunning views for yourself!

 If you liked this post then you might like our other guide on The Ben Lomond Trail!